PM Jacinda Ardern tests positive for Covid

 The Prime Minister is far from alone - more than a million Kiwis have tested positive for the virus since the pandemic began, although experts think the actual number of infections is double that number.

-Among them are a slew of fellow politicians, including National Party leader Christopher Luxon and Covid-19 Response Minister Chris Hipkins in March.
+Among them are a slew of fellow politicians, including Luxon and Covid-19 Response Minister Chris Hipkins in March.

 Former National leader Simon Bridges, Police Minister Poto Williams and MPs Tamati Coffey, Anahilia Kanongata'a-Suisuiki, Joseph Mooney, Penny Simmonds and Stuart Smith have also previously tested positive for Covid-19.